 The thought of a new baby comes with all kinds of excitement and fear at the same time.
 Learn relaxation and visualization to put your mind at ease as you prepare for the moment of bliss.
 Read our story in Natural Awakenings on hypnosis and child birth.

 Research your options.
-A University of Vermont Medical School Study in May of 1992, resulted with 81% of the breech babies with the hypnotherapy turning spontaneously from breech to vertex presentation as opposed to only 26% babies who turned spontaneously without hypnotherapy.
+A University of Vermont Medical School Study in May of 1992, resulted with 81% of the breech babies with the hypnosis turning spontaneously from breech to vertex presentation as opposed to only 26% babies who turned spontaneously without hypnosis.
 Call to find out if hypnosis can help you.

 Calm your mind and relax your body so that you become more receptive to being fertile.
 Release any limiting self beliefs and fears that you may be feeling.